Simpli5®, Red White & Blue® and RW II® vs. Invisalign® – How do they compare?

 What types of cases can these systems treat?

-The Simpli5®, Red White & Blue®, and RW II® systems are use to treat cases that only involve minor to moderate misalignments of just anterior teeth (front teeth).
+The Simpli5®, Red White & Blue®, and RW II® systems are used to treat cases that only involve minor to intermediate misalignments of just anterior teeth (front teeth).
 Examples include:

-- Correcting minor malocclusions. - Situations where the corrective measures needed just involve small tooth rotations, minor tooth torquing or tipping, or else closing in narrow spaces between teeth.
+- Correcting minor malocclusions. – Situations where the corrective measures needed just involve small tooth rotations (10 degrees or less), minor tooth torquing or tipping, or else closing in narrow spaces between teeth (2 mm or less).